-Service Type Service П
+Service Type Service

 Statutory Service Consultant Services

 Statutory Service Customized Community Group Supports

 Statutory Service Employment Supports

 Statutory Service Home Health Aide Services

 Statutory Service Homemaker/Direct Support Services

 Statutory Service Respite

 Extended State Plan Service Skilled Therapy for Adults

 Supports for Participant Direction Personal Plan Facilitation

 Service Type Service

-Other Service Behavior Support Consultation П
+Other Service Behavior Support Consultation

 Other Service Community Direct Support

 Other Service Emergency Response Services

 Other Service Environmental Modifications

 Other Service In-Home Living Supports

 Other Service Individual Directed Goods and Services

 Other Service Nutritional Counseling

 Other Service Private Duty Nursing for Adults

 Other Service Specialized Therapies

 Other Service Transportation

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request throthe Medicaid agency or the operating agency (if applicable).
+Service Type: Statutory Service Service: ough

+the Medicaid agency or the operating agency (if applicable).
+Service Type: Statutory Service ougn

-Service Type:
+Service Type: Statutory Service

 Statutory Service

-Service:

 Case Management

 Alternate Service Title (if any):

 Consultant Services

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Service Definition (Scope):

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :

-Service is included in approved waiver.
-There is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.

 Consultant services are intended to educate, guide and assist the participant to make informed planning decisions about services and supports.
 This leads to the development of a service and support plan (SSP), based on the participant's assessed needs.
 Consultant services help the participant identify supports, services and goods that meet their need for waiver services and are specific to the participant's disability or qualifying condition and help prevent institutionalization.
 Consultant services provide a level of support to a participant that is unique to their individual needs in order to maximize their ability to self-direct in the Mi Via Program.
-Consultants are required to have monthly contact with Mi Via participants, including every other month face-to-face visits (a total of 6 per year), and every other month of the 6 face-to-face visits, every other one of those must take place in the participant's home.
-Specific waiver function(s) that consultant agency providers have in the Mi Via include but are not limited to: getting to know the participant well and establishing rapport in order to best support the participant, providing the participant with information, support and assistance during the Medicaid financial and medical eligibility process; developing the Service and Support Plan (SSP) with the participant; revising the SSP as necessary and assisting participants to identify and resolve issues related to the implementation of the SSP and quality assurance activities; serving as an advocate for the participant, as needed, to enhance his/her opportunity to be successful with selfdirection; assisting participants with their chosen providers and adherence to Mi Via Service Standards as applicable; providing assistance and support to the Employer of Record (EOR) and/or vendor related to invoices, payments and billing concerns, as requested, providing assistance and support to participants and EORs related to service delivery concerns; sharing information with various supports as requested by the participant, assisting participants to transition from and to other waiver programs; providing training initially and annually to participants related to recognizing and reporting critical incidents; maintenance of relevant documentation; and monitoring of SSP implementation, service delivery, coordination of other supports and health and safety assurances as described in the SSP.
+Consultants are required to have face-to face monthly contact with Mi Via participants as determined by the DOH.

+Specific waiver function(s) that consultant agency providers have in the Mi Via include but are not limited to: getting to know the participant well and establishing rapport in order to best support the participant, providing the participant with information, support and assistance during the Medicaid financial and medical eligibility process; developing the Service and Support Plan (SSP) with the participant; revising the SSP as necessary and assisting participants to identify and resolve issues related to the implementation of the SSP and quality assurance activities; serving as an advocate for the participant, as needed, to enhance his/her opportunity to be successful with self-direction; assisting participants with their chosen providers and adherence to Mi Via Service Standards as applicable; providing assistance and support to the Employer of Record (EOR) and/or vendor related to invoices, payments and billing concerns, as requested, providing assistance and support to participants and EORs related to service delivery concerns; sharing information with various supports as requested by the participant, assisting participants to transition from and to other waiver programs; providing training initially and annually to participants related to recognizing and reporting critical incidents; maintenance of relevant documentation; and monitoring of SSP implementation, service delivery, coordination of other supports and health and safety assurances as described in the SSP.